microsoft/dstoolkit-mlops-v2/docs/how-to/GettingStarted.md

 This solution supports Azure Machine Learning (ML) as a platform for ML, and Azure DevOps or github as a platform for operationalization.
 MLOps with Model Factory provides automation of the following:

 * Infrastructure provisioning using either Azure Pipelines or github workflows using either Bicep or Terraform as the IaC language.
-* A PR build triggered upon changes to one or more models.
+* A CI build triggered upon changes to one or more models.
-* A CI build and deployment of one or more models to batch and online endpoints.
+* A CD build and deployment of one or more models to batch and online endpoints.

 ## Assumptions